vule87/Project3-Group4/README.md

 # Project3-Group4

-Proposal: My Life Coach App
+Proposal: My Life Advisors App

 Purpose: The app will have multiple characters who will display advises for users on different aspects of life.
 This could potentially help users to make better life decisions, have a good laugh, be motivated or inspired.